Shimanti/shopping/README.md

 # shopping
-Slider program using Amazon products
+JS program using Amazon products in a background slider